A Survey on 3D Egocentric Human Pose Estimation: Datasets

-The \textbf{\textit{First2Third-Pose}} \cite{first2third} dataset presents a diverse collection of short videos capturing 14 individuals engaged in 40 activities.
-Utilizing head-mounted cameras for egocentric views and static cameras for side and front perspectives, the dataset ensures a comprehensive exploration of human poses in indoor and outdoor settings.
-Synchronization is achieved through participants clapping before each activity, offering aligned views for enhanced analysis.
-With 1950 activity sequences lasting 8 to 25 seconds, this dataset addresses the need for synchronized views and facilitating a deeper understanding of actions in both first and third-person perspectives.

 \textbf{\textit{Ego-Exo4D}} \cite{egoexo} is a groundbreaking multimodal dataset and benchmark suite, offering the largest public collection of time-synchronized first and third-person videos captured by 839 individuals across 131 scenes in 13 cities.
-This unique dataset is comprised of 1,422 hours of video, featuring both egocentric and multiple synchronized exocentric views.
-Notably, it introduces the ``EgoPose" benchmark, focusing on recovering 3D body and hand movements from egocentric videos.
-The task involves estimating 17 3D body joint positions and 21 3D joint positions per hand, following the MS COCO convention.
-Ego-Exo4D has advanced the research in ego-exo video analysis and 3D pose estimation from egocentric perspectives.
+It is comprised of 1,422 hours of video, featuring both egocentric and multiple synchronized exocentric views.
+The \textbf{EgoPose} benchmark focuses on recovering 3D body and hand movements from egocentric videos.
+The task is to estimate 17 3D body joint positions and 21 3D joint positions per hand, following the MS COCO convention.